-constructed, installed and maintained in such a manner as to- (a) complete the treatment, uptake and absorption of the final effluent within the boundaries of the approved application area; (b) avoid the likelihood of the creation of unpleasant odours or the accumulation of offensive matter; (c) avoid the likelihood of the ingress of effluent, foul air or gases entering buildings; (d) avoid the likelihood of stormwater run-off entering the system; (a) complete the treatment, uptake and absorption of the final effluent within the boundaries of the approved application area; (b) avoid the likelihood of the creation of unpleasant odours or the accumulation of offensive matter; (c) avoid the likelihood of stormwater run-off entering the system; (d) avoid the likelihood of stormwater run-off entering the system; (e) avoid the likelihood of stormwater run-off entering the system; PERFORMANCE CRITERIA ACCEPTABLE SOLUTIONS ingress of ground water entering the system; (f) protect against internal contamination; (g) provide adequate access for maintenance; (h) incorporate adequate provisions for effective cleaning; (i) avoid the likelihood of unintended or uncontrolled discharge; (j) avoid the likelihood of blockage and leakage; (k) avoid the likelihood of blockage and leakage; (k) avoid the likelihood of damage from superimposed loads or ground movement; (l) provide ventilation to avoid the likelihood of foul air and gases from accumulating in the system; (m) minimise nuisance eg noise to the occupants of neighbouring properties; and (n) ensure that the installation throughout its P1 consman (a) (b) (c) (d) (e) (f) (g) (h) (i) (j) (k) (l) (m) structed, installed and maintained in such a ner as to- complete the treatment, uptake and absorption of the final effluent within the boundaries of the approved application area; avoid the likelihood of the creation of unpleasant odours or the accumulation of offensive matter; avoid the likelihood of the ingress of effluent, foul air or gases entering buildings; avoid the likelihood of stormwater run-off entering the system; avoid the likelihood of root penetration or ingress of ground water entering the system; protect against internal contamination; provide adequate access for maintenance; incorporate adequate provisions for effective cleaning; avoid the likelihood of blockage and leakage; avoid the likelihood of blockage and leakage; avoid the likelihood of damage from superimposed loads or ground movement; provide ventilation to avoid the likelihood of foul air and gases from accumulating in the system; minimise nuisance eg noise to the occupants of neighbouring properties; and ensure that the installation throughout its design life will continue to satisfy the A1 (a) The setback distances specified in: (i) Table T4 for a subsurface land application system from a greywater treatment plant or an on-site sewage treatment plant. (ii) Table T5 for a surface irrigated land application system from a greywater treatment plant or an on-site sewage treatment plant. (iii) Table T6 for a greywater diversion device. (iv) Table T6 for an on-site sewage facility and all greywater use facilities. (b) The following sub clauses: (i) the design irrigation rate or design loading rate is to be appropriate to the characteristics of the terrain and soil in and near the land application area, and (ii) the environmental constraints and the anticipated daily volume of greywater in Table T2 for sewered areas.
-2. The land application area and any pump or motor are not located adjacent to bedrooms, living rooms or recreational areas of the premises or
+PERFORMANCE CRITERIA ACCEPTABLE SOLUTIONS P1 cons and application system must be designed structed, installed and maintained in such a ner as to: complete the treatment, uptake and absorption of the final effluent within the boundaries of the approved application area; avoid the likelihood of the creation of offensive matter; avoid the likelihood of the ingress of effluent, foul air or gases entering buildings; avoid the likelihood of stormwater run-off entering the system; avoid the likelihood of root penetration or ingress of ground water entering the system; protect against internal contamination; provide adequate access for maintenance; incorporate adequate provisions for effective cleaning; avoid the likelihood of blockage and leakage; avoid the likelihood of blockage and leakage; avoid the likelihood of damage from superimposed loads or ground movement; provide ventilation to avoid the likelihood of foul air and gases from accumulating in the system; minimise nuisance eg noise to the occupants of neighbouring properties; and ensure that the installation throughout its design life will continue to satisfy the requirements of items (a) to (m).
+A1 The land application system complies with each of clauses (a) and (b) in determining the size and position of the land application system while taking into account the written report (and any photographic material) produced as a result of an on-site inspection carried out in accordance with Clause 4.1.3.4(b) of AS/NZS 1547: (a) The setback distances specified in: (i) Table T4 for a subsurface land application system from a greywater treatment plant or an on-site sewage treatment plant. (ii) Table T5 for a surface irrigated land application system from a greywater treatment plant or an on-site sewage treatment plant. (iii) Table T6 for a greywater diversion device. (iv) Table T7 for an on-site sewage facility and all greywater use facilities. (b) The following sub clauses: (i) the design irrigation rate or design loading rate is to be appropriate to the characteristics of the terrain and soil in and near the land application area, and (ii) the environmental constraints and the anticipated daily volume of greywater in Table T2 for sewered areas.
+The land application area and any pump or motor are not located adjacent to bedrooms, living rooms or recreational areas of the premises or neighbouring properties.